AP and IB Students Stressed Over Changes to Testing

 “I have a lot of assignments and for me I keep feeling like I’m on break so I’m not taking my time seriously and then I’ll be like oh shoot I have a bunch of stuff due,” Driscoll said.
 “I’ll get distracted really easily and then I don’t manage my time very well so I end up like cramming or turning in assignments late.”

-Roma Maloney, senior IB student, says that the uncertainty of the current situation is what has been causing her the most stress.
+Roma Maloney, a senior IB student, says that the uncertainty of the current situation is what has been causing her the most stress.

 “I don’t know if we’ll go back to school or if we’ll have a graduation or if I’ll even be able to live on a college campus this fall,” Maloney said.
 “If I knew what to expect it wouldn’t be as bad, but right now I just don’t know what to prepare for.”